fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 Anyways, head down to ```softmax``` and ```softmax_preallocated```.
 In ```softmax_preallocated``` we have 3 distinct sections.
 The first section is finding the global maximum value.
 Once that is found a modified sum reduction is performed using the max value.
-Finally the sum and max are used to calculate an offset value which is used to modify all of the values in place.
+Finally, the sum and max are used to calculate an offset value which is used to modify all of the values in place.
 The sum of all the values should now be 1.
 Note that we only use one for-loop for all of the elements as softmax doesn't care about dimensions.
 This allows us once again to cut down on control flow overhead.
 Once again,